chainroot/docker-cosmos/cosmos/README.md

  Prometheus: Enable/disable Prometheus metrics by modifying `CONFIG__PROMETHEUS_ENABLED` and configure the listening address and maximum connections using the corresponding variables.

 These tips provide an overview of the variables and their configurations.
-It's important to refer to the Terra documentation or consult the project's maintainers for detailed guidance on customizing these variables based on the specific requirements of the Terra blockchain and the node daemon you are using.
+It's important to refer to the Cosmos documentation or consult the project's maintainers for detailed guidance on customizing these variables based on the specific requirements of the Cosmos blockchain and the node daemon you are using.

 <details>
     <summary>Click to expand/collapse</summary>